thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 ### A component is a function that returns JSX

-React is used with JSX, a JavaScript extention language.
+React is used with JSX, a JavaScript extension language.
 The reason is that it offers a great applied mental model for using nested functions in a way that feels intuitive.